Mineola, New York: Village government

-The legislative body of the village, the Village of Mineola Board of Trustees, is composed of a mayor and four trustees.
+The legislative body of the village is the Village of Mineola Board of Trustees, which is composed of a mayor and four village trustees – one of whom also serves as the deputy mayor, appointed to that rule annually by the mayor.
 Each member is elected to a four-year term.
 The board is charged with management of village property and finances, and may take all measures under the law for the good government of the village.
 The trustees may adopt a wide range of local laws to address village concerns.

-They are appointed to be liaison officers to various community organizations throughout the village and report back to the board with updates at board meetings.
+The trustees are appointed to be liaison officers to various community organizations throughout the village and report back to the board with updates at board meetings.

-As of July 2022, the Mayor of Mineola is Paul A. Pereira, the Deputy Mayor is Janine Sartori, and the Village Trustees are Jeffrey M. Clark, Paul S. Cuasto, Janine Sartori, and Donna M. Solosky.
+As of August 2025, the Mayor of Mineola is Paul A. Pereira, the Deputy Mayor is Janine Sartori, and the Village Trustees are Jeffrey M. Clark, Paul S. Cuasto, Janine Sartori, and Donna M. Solosky.